 The breast does not contain any muscle, as falsely believed by many women.
-The only support it receives is from a ligament called the coopers ligament.
+The only support it receives is from a ligament called the Coopers ligament.
 If unsupported during exercise, this ligament can stretch, resulting in sagging of the breast tissue.

 When measuring for a sports bra, all you need is one band measurement, taken from underneath the breasts, where the band of the bra will sit.
 It should be taken from the side position and should be a very firm, tight measurement (this is because the tape measure is non-elastic, but the bra's band will be).
-Centimeter measurements are converted into inches to get the typical bra sizes (e.g. 34, 36, 38 etc).
+Centimeter measurements are converted into inches to get the typical sports bra sizing (e.g. 34, 36, 38 etc).
 The band size is always the most important part of bra fit as the band actually provides all of the support, so make sure you get this right!
 You shouldn't be relying on the straps for support.

 To know you have the right size, follow these guidelines:

 - Start with the bra on the loosest catch.
-This will allow you to take it in as the bra stretches through wash and wear.
+This will allow you to take it in as the bra stretches through a wash and wear.

 - You should only be able to get two finger widths behind the back of the band.
 If more, then it is too big and you should lower the band size.